The Bankrate promise

 Here’s what you need to know about single-stock ETFs and the risks they come with for investors.

 What are single-stock ETFs?

 Single-stock ETFs use derivatives to provide leveraged and inverse returns on individual stocks.

 For example, say Tesla (TSLA) is reporting earnings and you’re particularly bullish or bearish on their results.
 You might buy the stock or short the stock to potentially profit off your views.
 But single-stock ETFs now allow you to magnify the potential return by aiming to double the stock’s daily return or provide double or 100 percent of the inverse return, bringing sophisticated trading vehicles into the hands of everyday investors.

 In other words, single-stock ETFs give you access to leverage that would normally require approval from a broker for margin accounts or options trading.

 “Single stock ETFs are highly speculative and intended to provide geared exposure to individual stocks,” says Bryan Armour, director of passive strategies research at Morningstar Research Services.
 “The stated amount of leverage or inverse exposure is reset daily, meaning these are short-term vehicles not intended to be held over long periods.”

 AXS Investments has launched a handful of single-stock ETFs based on companies such as Nike (NKE), Tesla, Pfizer (PFE) and PayPal (PYPL).
-Other fund companies such as Direxion and GraniteShares also plan to launch similar funds.
+GraniteShares, another fund company, soon followed with its own batch of single-stock ETFs in August 2022.